sroosa/net-collection-test/version2/net-collection/series-short.md

 **Cities of the World**: 6 hour-long episodes produced in 1968 by Various Producers</br>
 **City Makers**: 8 half-hour episodes produced in 1969 by WGBH for NET</br>
 **Civilization**: 13 hour-long episodes produced in 1970 by BBC</br>
+**The Classical Tradition**: 3 hour-long episodes produced in 1958 by Indiana University, Radio and TV Service</br>
 **College Bound**: 5 half-hour episodes produced in 1966 by WGBH</br>
 **College News Conference**: 13 half-hour episodes produced in 1961 by </br>
 **Command in Battle**: 8 half-hour episodes produced in 1960 by BBC</br>
 **Community of the Condemned**: 26 half-hour episodes produced in 1958 by WTTW</br>
 **Compass Rose**: 26 fifteen-minute episodes produced in 1958 by KING</br>
+**The Computer and the Mind of Man**: 6 half-hour episodes produced in 1962 by KQED</br>
 **Conservative Viewpoint**: 4  produced in 1970 by WTTW</br>
 **Constitution and Human Rights**: 16 episodes produced in 1958 by WGBH</br>
 **Conversation with James Day**: 4 half-hour episodes produced in 1970 by KQED</br>